For a small desert town in West Texas (population: 1,800), restaurants in Marfa offer visitors quite a few delicious opportunities.

 Do you need a reservation for Jett's?

-Regardless of when in the week you plan to visit Marfa, make a reservation for Jett's.
+Regardless of when you plan to visit Marfa, make a reservation for Jett's.

 Since we couldn't dine at Jett's our first night, I led us to LaVenture at Saint George Hotel.

 This luxury hotel, two blocks south of The Hotel Paisano, is the new kid on the block.

 The interior design and menu items are more contemporary than what you'll find at Jett's.

 I got a Chihuahuan Sunset with prickly pear, orange, lime, and agave syrup to drink.
 It's available alcohol-free and with tequila or mezcal.